 In the past Leroy has starred in the BBC’s Tourist Trap alongside Sally Phillips and Elis James.
 On top of this he acted presents, and wrote for BBC outlet ‘BBC Sesh’, wrote and starred in his own radio sit com, a radio stand up special ‘Three Dads’, and starred as himself in BBC Radio Show ‘Leroy Brito’s Fake Views’.

-A regular on the comedy circuit throughout the UK, in 2016 Leroy had a successful stint performing across the Atlantic in New York City.
-This was quickly followed with further success at the Edinburgh Fringe 2017 as part of the prestigious Lunch Time Special.
+A regular on the comedy circuit throughout the UK, Leroy had success at Edinburgh Fringe 2017 as part of the prestigious Lunch Time Special.
 Back home in Cardiff he’s had sold out solo shows at the Wales Millennium Centre and the Cardiff Glee.
-In November 2018, Leroy returned to the Wales Millennium Centre for two sold out nights with his show 3 Dads and will be returning to the WMC this autumn with his new show StereoType.
+In November 2018, Leroy returned to the Wales Millennium Centre for two sold out nights with his show 3 Dads.

 Also, in demand as a writer, Leroy authored the documentary Tower Lives and is the star on the new online platform BBC Sesh - generating over 4 million views with his sketches.